inigofera/obsidian/Home Page.md

 ### Projects
 The most logical way to start to explore this DB is to access the project you are most interested in.
 These are the current ones present in this repository:

 - #BuildingPortfolio: My project to build a UX Portfolio for myself, from scratch.
+The main page for this project is [[Building my UX Portfolio]].
 - #DigitalBrain: My project to construct a Digital Brain for myself.
 You're in it right now!
+The main page for this project is [[Building a Digital Brain]].

 ### Areas of Responsibility
 Check out the overarching areas of my life in which I want this DB to act:

 - #PersonalDevelopment: Contains projects related to my journey to become a functioning adult.
+The main page for this area is [[Personal Development]].
-- #ProfessionalDevelopment: Contains projects related to my objective of being a
+- #ProfessionalDevelopment: Contains projects related to my objective of becoming a top-tier, happy and healthy professional in tech.
+The main page for this area is [[Professional Development]].

 #Home